 This WallFlower certainly does not fade into the background.
 On the contrary, it comes alive with three dimensions of an art composition straight from nature!
 With foliage that jumps out to meet you alongside bark, moss, pinecones and even mushrooms, this art proves that anyone can have a garden.
 Whether you have a plot of earth outdoors or not at all, this WallFlower living frame will bring the garden inside for year-round enjoyment!

 This WallFlower living frame was provided to me to from ByNature Designs after I toured their East Vancouver studio.
-You can see my tour photos on their cool MossArt here and living vertical planters here.
-The WallFlower frame comes with a pouch of specially formulated soil that has a number of cotton wicks out the bottom.
-Once you soak the soil well to hydrate it, and add in plants, the wicks sit in a trough at the bottom of the frame that holds water.
+You can see my tour photos of their cool MossArt here and living vertical planters here.
+The WallFlower frame comes with a pouch of specially-formulated soil that has a number of cotton wicks out the bottom.
+Once you soak the soil well to hydrate it and add in plants, the wicks sit in a trough at the bottom of the frame that holds water.
 This smart system ensures that the soil never dries out, and that your plants stay very happy.

 Plants for Indoor Living Wall Planters

 Nicolas Rousseau from byNature provided me with a list of the best plants for WallFlower planters, and if you remember the photos of their studio tour, they sure know which plants thrive in an indoor vertical environment!
 He recommend plants sold in a 2″ pot for WallFlower planters such as:

 - Ivy species (green and variegated)

 - Pilea Kireweed (Pilea depressa)